-Bachelor of Arts in Education-B.A.E.
+Bachelor of Arts in Education-BAE

 The faculty in the Division of Curriculum and Instruction offer several undergraduate academic programs designed to prepare persons to teach effectively in bilingual education, early childhood, elementary, English as a second language, secondary, and special education settings.
-Programs in special education lead to Arizona teacher certification in the mentally disabled, emotionally disabled, and learning disabilities.
+Programs in special education lead to Arizona teacher certification working with mentally disabled, emotionally disabled, and learning disabled individuals.
 Programs of study leading to special endorsements by the Arizona Department of Education are bilingual education, ESL, middle school education, reading, and school library science.